 I need an extension because of a reason not related to lab closures.
 What should I do?

 If you have any concerns about your ability to submit on time, please speak to your supervisor as early as possible.

 We have an existing process in place for students who have been unable to progress as expected because of circumstances outside their control.
 This could include health problems, caring responsibilities, or financial issues.

-If you need to seek an extension to your thesis deadline, you will need to liaise with your supervisor and submit a Late Case Request Form to the Registry for processing.
-Please refer to our guidance on the College's Late Case Request Procedure.
+If you need to seek an extension to your thesis deadline, you will need to liaise with your supervisor and submit a Thesis Deadline Extension Request Form to the Registry for processing.
+Please refer to our guidance on the College's thesis deadline extension procedure.

 Interruptions of study

 I’m currently on interruption of study – what do I need to do?

 You don’t need to do anything.